openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 `content`: REQUIRED.
 Base64 encoded representation of the document content.

 `txn`: OPTIONAL.
-Identifier referring to the transaction.
-The OP SHOULD ensure this matches a `txn` contained within `check_method` when `check_method` needs to reference the embedded attachment.
+Identifier referring to the verification or validation transaction that generated a particular attachment.
+When used in the context of an [@OpenID4IDA] response the OP SHOULD ensure this matches a `txn` contained within `check_method` when `check_method` needs to reference the embedded attachment.

 The following example shows embedded attachments.
 The actual contents of the documents are truncated:

 <{{examples/response/embedded_attachments.json}}

-Note: Due to their size, embedded attachments may not be appropriate when embedding Verified Claims in Access Tokens or ID Tokens.
+Note: Due to their size, embedded attachments may not be appropriate when embedding in objects such as Access Tokens or ID Tokens.

 ## External Attachments

-External attachments are similar to distributed Claims.
+External attachments are similar to distributed Claims as defined in [@OpenID].
 The reference to the external document is provided in a JSON object with the following elements:

 `desc`: OPTIONAL.
 Description of the document.
 This can be the filename or just an explanation of the content.
 The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework or the OP.